 As noted above, the statute includes a definition of a DOE facility that excludes "buildings, structures, premises, grounds, or operations covered by Executive Order No. 12344, dated February 1, 1982 (42 U.S.C.
-7158 note), pertaining to the Naval Nuclear Propulsion Program" [42 U.S.C. § 7384I(12)].
+7158 note), pertaining to the Naval Nuclear Propulsion Program" [42 U.S.C. § 7384l(12)].
 While this definition contains an exclusion with respect to the Naval Nuclear Propulsion Program, the section of EEOICPA that deals with the compensation decision for covered employees with cancer [i.e., 42 U.S.C. § 7384n(b), entitled "Exposure in the Performance of Duty"] does not contain such an exclusion.
 Therefore, the statute requires NIOSH to include all occupationally derived radiation exposures at covered facilities in its dose reconstructions for employees at DOE facilities, including radiation exposures related to the Naval Nuclear Propulsion Program.
 As a result, all internal and external dosimetry monitoring results are considered valid for use in dose reconstruction.
-No efforts are made to determine the eligibility of any fraction of total measured exposures to be occupationally derived:
+No efforts are made to determine the eligibility of any fraction of total measured exposure for inclusion in dose reconstruction.
+NIOSH, however, does not consider the following exposures to be occupationally derived: